wangpzh/ImmuMethy/README.md

 The file 'fivenum-mean.R' is used to return Tukey’s five-number summary of input data [i.e., minimum value, lower-hinge value (Q1), median value (Q2), upper-hinge value (Q3), maximum value], the mean of beta values, and MPL score for each methylation site.

+The file 'chisq.R' is used for Chi-Square goodness of fit test.